Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

-The sensitivity from the nonlinear piezoelectric term has a minor influence.
-However, the higher $\beta$ values ($\beta\geq2$) change the individual and combined effect of other parameters, i.e., $\beta$ indirectly affects the system’s sensitivity.
-The excitation frequency' effect is dominant throughout the amplitude spectrum.
-The excitation amplitude has a slight influence drop since its contribution is outstanding in the chaotic regions for low values of $\beta$.
-The electromechanical coupling in the electrical equation has an influence reduction, mainly because the nonlinear term drives the system more sensitive to excitation conditions, as the higher $\beta$ values need more external energy to perform inter-well motions and achieve a stable region.
+The sensitivity to the nonlinear piezoelectric term has a minor influence.
+However, the higher $\beta$ values ($\beta\geq2$) change the individual and combined effect of other parameters, i.e., $\beta$ indirectly affects the system's sensitivity.
+The effect of the excitation frequency is dominant throughout the amplitude spectrum.
+The excitation amplitude has a slight drop in influence, but its contribution is consistently significant in the chaotic regions for low values of $\beta$.
+The electromechanical coupling in the electrical equation also loses some influence, mainly because the nonlinear term drives the system more sensitive to excitation conditions.
+Higher $\beta$ values require more external energy to perform inter-well motions and achieve a stable region.
 Also, there is a significant increase in the combined influence of $\Omega \, \beta$ and $\xi \Omega$, previously insignificant.
-It concludes that when the piezoelectric nonlinearity is high, the system may change its dynamics, affecting its sensitivity and indirectly providing an increase and decrease in the individual and combined influence of other parameters.
-It is noteworthy that nonlinear coupling is crucial because, for low nonlinearity, it is unnecessary to worry about its uncertainties.
-However, for high nonlinearities, the system has a degree of indirect influence.
+It concludes that when the piezoelectric nonlinearity is high, the system may change its dynamics, affecting its sensitivity and indirectly increasing and decreasing the individual and combined influence of other parameters.
+These results emphasize that information about nonlinear coupling is crucial.
+High values for the piezoelectric nonlinearity may change the dynamics, affecting its sensitivity and indirectly interfering with other parameters' individual and joint influence.
+On the other hand, it is unnecessary to worry about its uncertainties for low nonlinearity.
 Therefore, we recommend considering the uncertainties for high nonlinearities.